Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 With the Industrial Quad Relay Bricklet you can switch (short circuit) signals.
-For example many devices have switches or push buttons which can be bypassed by the Bricklet.
+Many devices have switches or push buttons that can be hacked by the Bricklet.
 Remote controls are good examples for it.

 .. image:: /Images/Kits/hardware_hacking_industrial_quad_switch_350.jpg